**Alt text:** A person in a jacket sits on a stone block, overlooking a vast, green landscape under a cloudy sky.

 Alternate Headline: Can Marijuana Disrupt Your Digestive Harmony? the Silent Culprits

 In the network of the marijuana industry, a concealed reality has surfaced—one that extends past legal skirmishes and regulatory hurdles.
-This in-depth research paper traverses the historical legal battles within the marijuana industry, spotlighting instances where growers successfully challenged regulations, attributing the difficulty to meeting basic health specifications.
+This comprehensive research paper traverses the historical legal battles within the marijuana industry, spotlighting instances where growers successfully challenged regulations, attributing the difficulty to meeting basic health specifications.

 The Unseen Threats: A Symphony of Mold and Heavy Metals